Obituary of Eli Samuel Belil

 Online condolences may be shared with the family at hiers-baxley.com.
 Arrangements are under the care of Hiers-Baxley Funeral and Cremation Life Event Center, The Villages.

-To send flowers to the family of Eli Belil, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Eli Belil, please visit Tribute Store